JBEI/ice/README.txt

 We use Maven to help manage our dependencies.
 You can run a functional server from the sources by running "mvn jetty:run" from the command line.
-This requires that a .keystore file is configured.
+By default a .keystore file must be configured (for https).

 1.4 Eclipse (For Development only)
 -----------------------------